willGraham01/PiranhasHalfyord/combats/docks.md

 Loot:

-- Shattered Teeth necklace off any killed or captured gang members.
+- Piranhas necklace off any killed or captured gang members.

 Other encounter effects: